Table of Contents

 View on Amazon.com ➜

-Bring a pair of comfortable, waterproof sandals that are versatile and can be worn at the beach or around town.
-Many Brazilian cities are best enjoyed on foot so make sure the footwear you bring is comfortable enough to walk in for long periods of time.
-This pair is sturdy, reliable and perfect for any trip to Brazil.
+Bring a pair of comfortable, waterproof sandals that are versatile and can be worn in diverse terrains (beach, rainforest, city sightseeing, etc.) Many Brazilian cities are best enjoyed on foot, so make sure the footwear you bring is comfortable enough to walk in for long periods of time.
+This pair is sturdy, reliable, and perfect for any trip to South America.

 Sturdy Sandals